A Bright Future? Prospects for Cosmological Tests of GR with Multimessenger Gravitational Wave Events: Results

 \subsection{LIGO--Virgo--KAGRA Network}

-We first present results for the Hubble parameter using the 10 mock bright sirens in a case where $\aMzero = \aTzero = 0$ (the GR limit).
-Conducting our analysis in this case yields $H_0 = 69.32^{+1.3}_{-1.7}\, \text{km s}^{-1}\text{Mpc}^{-1}$ (68\% confidence interval).
-This result is obtained using data consistent with GR and is illustrative of what can be achieved if modified gravity models are disfavoured by other probes i.e. assuming $\aMzero = 0$ as a prior.
-In reality, if the universe is not governed by GR and the analysis is carried out this way we will encounter bias in our result.
-This level of precision is almost on par with the CMB and SH0ES measurements of $H_0 = 67.4 \pm 0.5\, \text{km s}^{-1}\text{Mpc}^{-1}$ \cite{Planck:2018vyg} and $H_0 = 74.03 \pm 1.42\, \text{km s}^{-1}\text{Mpc}^{-1}$ \cite{Riess:2019cxk} (both 68\% confidence interval) and would favour one value over the other and leading towards the end of the Hubble tension.
+We first present results for the Hubble parameter using the 10 mock bright sirens in a case where we are in the GR limit.
+Simulating these events according to GR -- and hence fixing $\aMzero = \aTzero = 0$ -- yields $H_0 = 69.32^{+1.3}_{-1.7}\, \text{km s}^{-1}\text{Mpc}^{-1}$ (68\% confidence interval).
+This result is illustrative of what can be achieved if modified gravity models are disfavoured by other probes i.e. using $\aMzero = 0$ as a prior.
+This level of precision is almost on par with the CMB and SH0ES measurements of $H_0 = 67.4 \pm 0.5\, \text{km s}^{-1}\text{Mpc}^{-1}$ \cite{Planck:2018vyg} and $H_0 = 74.03 \pm 1.42\, \text{km s}^{-1}\text{Mpc}^{-1}$ \cite{Riess:2019cxk} (both 68\% confidence interval) and would favour one value over the other leading towards the end of the Hubble tension.
+In reality, if the universe is not governed by GR and the analysis is carried out this way we will encounter bias in our result: in our fiducial cosmology with $\aMzero = 1$, if we wrongly assume GR we obtain $H_0 = 68.56^{+1.25}_{-1.65}\, \text{km s}^{-1}\text{Mpc}^{-1}$ (1$\sigma$ uncertainties).
+This specific result is not heavily biased due to the small number of events; however one must proceed with caution as bias accumulates if more incorrectly analysed data points are added.

 For our fiducial cosmology the limits obtained on the Hubble constant and $\aMzero$ (by evaluating eq.~\ref{eq:full posterior} for the 10 mock bright sirens) are shown in Figure~\ref{fig:GRBcomparison}.
 Here we show the effect of using the presence of a GRB for one of the events in order to break the inclination--distance degeneracy (in purple) and GW data only (in black). $\aTzero$ does not appear in this plot, as the GW--only posterior offers no information on the speed of propagation of GWs due to the lack of GRBs.
 An improvement on the Hubble constant is visible compared to the current LVK result of $70^{+12}_{-8}\, \text{km s}^{-1}\text{Mpc}^{-1}$, whose $1\sigma$ uncertainty can be reduced to approximately $\pm 5\, \text{km s}^{-1}\text{Mpc}^{-1}$ with as few as 10 bright siren events.
 A weakening in errors compared to the GR results stated above is evident, though not surprising as the $H_0$ dependence on the Horndeski parameters widens the posterior.
 Despite this, combining with dark sirens as well, gravitational waves stand to shed light onto the Hubble tension before next generation detectors begin their runs.